ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Roles and Entities

-An entity in the RATS architecture includes at least on of the roles defined in this document.
+An entity in the RATS architecture includes at least one of the roles defined in this document.
 As a result, the entity can participate as a constituent of the RATS architecture.
 Additionally, an entity can aggregate more than one role into itself.
 These collapsed roles combine the duties of multiple roles.
 In these cases, interaction between these roles do not necessarily use the Internet Protocol.
-They can, e.g. using a loopback device or other IP-based communication between separate environments, but they do not have to.
+They can, e.g., using a loopback device or other IP-based communication between separate environments, but they do not have to.
 Alternative channels to convey conceptual messages include sockets, GPIO interfaces, local busses, or hypervisors.
 This conveyance is sometime